bluesky/ophyd-async/docs/how-to/make-a-standard-detector.rst

 For an AreaDetector implementation of the StandardDetector, two entity objects which are subdevices of the `StandardDetector` are used to map to AreaDetector plugins:

 - An NDPluginFile instance (for :py:class:`ADHDFWriter` an instance of :py:class:`NDFileHDFIO`)
-- An :py:class:`ADBase` instance mapping to NDArray for the "driver" of the detector implementation
+- An :py:class:`ADBaseIO` instance mapping to NDArray for the "driver" of the detector implementation

-Define a :py:class:`FooDriver` if the NDArray requires fields in addition to those on :py:class:`ADBase` to be exposed.
-It should extend :py:class:`ADBase`.
+Define a :py:class:`FooDriver` if the NDArray requires fields in addition to those on :py:class:`ADBaseIO` to be exposed.
+It should extend :py:class:`ADBaseIO`.
 Enumeration fields should be named to prevent namespace collision, i.e. for a Signal named "TriggerSource" use the enum "FooTriggerSource"

 .. literalinclude:: ../examples/foo_detector.py